 Understanding and interpreting legal concepts is another challenge farmworker victims may face in a criminal or civil case.
-It is possible that certain legal concepts or vocabulary do not exist in the victim's native language, particularly if the victim speaks an indigenous language.
+It is possible that certain legal concepts or vocabulary do not exist in the victim's native language.
 Allow ample time to make certain that farmworker victims understand legal terms and work closely with qualified and culturally sensitive interpreters.